 Government Department faculty and advanced graduate students in the Government Department are available to advise undergraduate theses.
-Below is a list of advanced graduate students who have expressed interest in advising theses in the upcoming academic year.
-We also encourage you to reach out to Gov faculty who share your research interests.
+Below is a list of faculty and advanced graduate students who have expressed interest in advising theses in the upcoming academic year.

 Once you have found a thesis adviser, please make sure to submit a signed thesis advising contract to the Government Department Undergraduate Office.